 The Terms of Reference for the respective Committees of Academic Board point to the essential links between academic process and quality assurance across SCD’s academic operation.
 These include, with regard to all coursework delivered across SCD, the following key instruments:

 The Dean and four senior Office staff collectively referred to as ‘Directors’ have responsibility for particular areas of the overall Sydney College of Divinity operation.
 The Dean has oversight of the whole enterprise, together with high-level institutional duties, and the four Directors have responsibility with matters indicated by their titles: Academic Director, Research Director, Academic Registrar, and Chief Operating Officer.
-Together with support staff, the Dean and Directors, in the very nature of their operational roles, exercise ongoing quality control in the centralized management of SCD both as a single entity and as a consortium.
+Together with support staff, the Dean and Directors, in the very nature of their operational roles, exercise ongoing quality control in the centralised management of SCD both as a single entity and as a consortium.

 Benchmarking is a constant factor in the Sydney College of Divinity’s academic quality assurance, as our academic performance is measured against the Higher Education Standards Framework, Australian Qualifications Framework (AQF), and other Government expectations, on the one hand, and sector practice, on the other.
 Our external sector benchmarking has been heightened, especially through the Theology Higher Education Consortium Benchmarking Network, which is the 2015 formulation of the 2013 benchmarking agreement between Sydney College of Divinity, Australian College of Theology and University of Divinity.
 This arrangement means that the three major private theological consortia, which have enough in common to make detailed distinctions or parallels significant, call on each other for information or quality checks (e.g. on policies) as the need arises and also schedule benchmarking meetings to address a program of exchanges regarding issues of mutual concern.